gurdeepakapeepa/qa-dev-2020-11/cypress/README.md

 ## Setup and Installation
 Running `yarn install` from the root will install Cypress locally as a dev dependency for project.

+## Run Automated Tests
+Run `npx cypress open`(npx is included with  `npm > v5.2`) from the root to launch the Cypress Test Runner.
+Select `list.js` from the test runner to run the test.
+For Full Documention of cypress  https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements For test libarary Documention https://github.com/testing-library/cypress-testing-library

 ## Test Document

 ### Note: